-- 1. The university supervisor, cooperating teacher and/or principal of the placement school will inform the Director of Student Teaching Internships of difficulties. - 2.
-The Director of Student Teaching Internships may need to immediately remove the student teacher intern from the placement or the student teacher intern may need to be immediately and voluntarily removed from the placement while further information is gathered. - 3.
-Whether the student teacher intern was removed or not, the Director of Student Teaching Internships will immediately communicate, preferably in person, with the student teacher intern, cooperating teacher, university supervisor and host school's administration.
+- 1. The university supervisor, cooperating teacher and/or principal of the placement school will inform the Student Teaching Placement Coordinator of difficulties. - 2.
+The Student Teaching Placement Coordinator may need to immediately remove the student teacher intern from the placement or the student teacher intern may need to be immediately and voluntarily removed from the placement while further information is gathered. - 3.
+Whether the student teacher intern was removed or not, the Student Teaching Placement Coordinator will immediately communicate, preferably in person, with the student teacher intern, cooperating teacher, university supervisor and host school's administration.
 Pertinent information and expectations will be discussed so steps can be taken to maintain relations and meet the immediate needs of all the parties involved. - 4.
-The Director of Student Teaching Internships will require documentation from the cooperating teacher, university supervisor, student teacher and, as possible, the host principal. - 5.
-A meeting will be called by the Director of Student Teaching Internships in as timely a fashion as possible to present the documented information, discuss the issues involved and determine whether the student teaching intern's placement is considered to be "interrupted" or "terminated."
-Involved in this meeting will be the student teacher intern, the university supervisor, the Director of Student Teaching, the Dean of the School of Education (plus the cooperating teacher and host principal-if their presence is advisable). - The decision concerning the status of the student teacher intern will be a majority decision of the Director of Student Teaching Internships, the Dean of the School of Education and the university supervisor.
+The Student Teaching Placement Coordinator will require documentation from the cooperating teacher, university supervisor, student teacher and, as possible, the host principal. - 5.
+A meeting will be called by the Student Teaching Placement Coordinator in as timely a fashion as possible to present the documented information, discuss the issues involved and determine whether the student teaching intern's placement is considered to be "interrupted" or "terminated."
+Involved in this meeting will be the student teacher intern, the university supervisor, the Student Teaching Placement Coordinator, the Dean of the School of Education (plus the cooperating teacher and host principal-if their presence is advisable). - 6.
+The decision concerning the status of the student teacher intern will be a majority decision of the Student Teaching Placement Coordinator, the Dean of the School of Education and the university supervisor.